Ivan Mustapić

 Ivan Mustapić (born 9 July 1966 in Posušje, SR Bosnia and Herzegovina, SFR Yugoslavia) is a former Croatian javelin thrower.
 He competed for Croatia at the 1992 Summer Olympics.
-He was also Croatian national javelin throw champion four times.
+He was also the Croatian national javelin throw champion four times.
 His personal best throw was 82.70 metres, achieved in 1992.
 He competed at the World Championships in Athletics on three occasions, having his best finish (20th) in 1993.